AnjanaLP/ruby_app/README.md

 classes.
 Test coverage is 100%.

-I have created four separate classes, Parser, View, ViewManager and Formatter to ensure each class has a single responsibility and have injected dependencies and provided defaults where appropriate.
-The design ensures that the classes are open for extension but closed for modification.
+I have created four separate classes, Parser, View, ViewManager and Formatter to ensure each class has a single responsibility.
+I have injected dependencies and provided defaults where appropriate to ensure that the classes are open for extension but closed for modification.

 I feel that the design meets the specified requirements, however if I had more time I would have considered extracting the file conversion into its own class.
 Although